BE PART OF OUR

 Prince George (Northern BC)

 Hey!
 My name is Ann, and I was raised in Toronto but moved to Prince George to escape the big city in 2015 and it is now my home!
-I completed my undergrad in biochemistry at UNBC and am now doing a Masters in the Natural Resources and Environmental Studies program.
-I also work at the Northern Analytical Lab Services at UNBC, which is an environmental testing/research facility in Prince George.
+I am a student and Sustainability Manager at UNBC.
 I started at FBC CCSBC’s youth program in 2020 and met some amazing youth that together formed Eco Living Kitchen (ELK) – which created workshops on reducing kitchen/food waste, and we later won the Nourishing Innovations contest to implement the Community Cooking on Campus (C3) program to address food insecurity at UNBC.
+It has since evolved into a non-profit called Eco Living Community and it has come full circle as we have partnered with the FBC Youth program to facilitate the CCSBC Prince George youth cohort 2023/2024.
 I am excited to continue as Youth Director for FBC’s board and help discover ways to encourage youth to become the leaders and thinkers of the future.

 (she/Her)